Some posts contain compensated links. Please read this disclaimer for more info.

 Ilok is a small town close to Vukovar, located in Vukovar-Srijem County.
 The little town is perched on a hill overlooking the Danube River, the slopes of Fruška Gora, and many vineyard hills surround the town.
 It is known to be a well-preserved medieval town with viniculture since Roman times.

 - Ilok has one of Slavonia’s best castles, the Ilok Castle or Odescalchi Castle, from the 15th century built by Nicholas of Ilok, a Croatian viceroy and the King of Bosnia.
 The castle offers excellent views of the town, the Danube River, and the Pannonian Plains.

 - Visit some of the most famous wine cellars in Croatia.

-- Visit the Museum of Ilok, it is home to many historical, ethnographic and archaeological collections of the region; it also exhibits many works of arts.
+- Visit the Museum of Ilok; it is home to many historical, ethnographic, and archaeological collections of the region; it also exhibits many artworks.

 - The town of Ilok has over 20 wineries that can be toured.
-Some great Croatian wines that you can sample include; Gewürztraminer, Welschriesling, Pinot white, Chardonnay, and Riesling.
+You can sample some renowned Croatian wines, including Gewürztraminer, Welschriesling, Pinot white, Chardonnay, and Riesling.

 Where to Stay in Ilok